 Irrespective of body size, assemblage-level grazing rates may also depend on species composition, whereby functional impact varies according to species’ relative abundances and to interspecific variation in bite rates (Hoey and Bellwood 2008).
 Thus, grazing function is influenced by the species composition of the herbivore assemblage, which implies that habitat- or fishing-induced shifts in biodiversity can result in a disproportionate loss of function.
 Indeed, composition changes appear to underpin diversity ~ ecosystem functioning relationships on coral reefs, whereby grazing intensity is greatest in speciose grazer assemblages (Burkepile & Hay 2008, Lefcheck et al. 2019).
 Yet in these studies, biodiversity effects are realised at the scale of individual quadrats, for grazing pressure exerted by individual fishes.
 As a result, analysis of biodiversity ~ function effects at the scale of entire reefs and relevant to the characteristics of resident fish populations are lacking.

 Here, we assess the drivers of herbivore functioning on coral reefs across four regions in the Indo-Pacific (Fig. S1).
 Our macroecological-scale analysis includes 131 reef sites, spanning a benthic gradient from coral to macroalgal dominance and a fishing gradient from open-access fisheries to no-take fishing zones and near-pristine wilderness areas.
-By integrating feeding observations with UVC data on grazing population sizes, we measure potential grazing levels at the scale of reef sites, which is highly relevant for understanding how benthic and fishing influences may alter ecosystem functioning (Nash et al. 2016).
-We ask the questions: 1) How does fishing pressure and benthic composition influence the functioning of two major functional feeding groups (croppers and scrapers)?
+By integrating feeding observations with underwater visual census (UVC) data on grazing population sizes, we measured potential grazing levels at the scale of reef sites, which is highly relevant for understanding how benthic and fishing influences may alter ecosystem functioning (Nash et al. 2016).
+We ask the questions: 1) How does fishing pressure and benthic composition influence the functioning of two major feeding groups (croppers and scrapers)?
 2) Does grazing function scale consistently with herbivore biomass?
 3) Do biodiversity effects cause grazing function to decouple from grazing biomass?

 Methods